Jaswanth62/chatroom/README.md

-# chatroom
+# ChatCord App
-Realtime chat app with web sockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI
+Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI